-As one of the most fashion-conscious cities in the world, New York is the perfect place to get immersed in the fashion scene, rub shoulders with industry representatives and draw continuous inspiration from its streets.
+As one of the most fashion-conscious cities, New York is the perfect place to get immersed in the fashion scene.
+You can rub shoulders with industry representatives and draw continuous inspiration from its streets.
 The best thing about the city is that it offers countless opportunities to do so without breaking the bank.
-Located right in the heart of Manhattan, on 7th Avenue, is Fashion Institute of Technology, one of the best and most renowned fashion schools in the world.
-What you might not know is that you can get a feel of the experience without hefty tuition fees – as the school has its own fashion museum which can be visited completely for free.
+Located right in the heart of Manhattan is the Fashion Institute of Technology, one of the best fashion schools in the world.
+What you might not know is that you can get a feel of the experience without hefty tuition fees.
+How, you might ask?
+The school has its own fashion museum which can be visited completely for free!

-With an estimated 100,000 visitors each year, the Museum at FIT regularly changes its exhibits to provide fresh and informative insight into the ever-changing world of fashion.
+With an estimated 100,000 visitors each year, the Museum at FIT regularly changes its exhibits.
+This way, it can provide fresh and informative insight into the ever-changing world of fashion.
 We managed to catch two exhibitions that are currently on display: Minimalism/Maximalism and Paris, Capital of Fashion.

-The first exhibition focuses on the extremes in the sartorial world, and how minimalist and maximalist aesthetics have intertwined throughout the course of fashion history.
+The first exhibition focuses on the extremes in the sartorial world.
+It shows how minimalist and maximalist aesthetics have intertwined throughout the course of fashion history.
 In the words of the exhibition’s curator, fashion perfectly exemplifies Newton’s third law of motion – for every action, there is an equal and opposite reaction.
-It’s hard not to agree with this statement, as fashion is a very accurate representation of the ongoing cultural, social, technological and economic changes.
+It’s hard not to agree with this statement.
+Fashion is a very accurate representation of the ongoing cultural, social, technological, and economic changes.

-If we take a closer look at the history of fashion, we can determine alternating periods of restrain and excess, and the events that propelled these shifts.
-The wartime period had its reflection in the streamlined, minimalist designs that Coco Chanel became synonymous with, including the legendary cardigan jacket.
+If we take a closer look at the fashion history, we can clearly see alternating periods of restrain and excess.
+We can also make out the events that set these shifts in motion.
+The wartime period had its reflection in the streamlined, minimalist designs that Coco Chanel became synonymous with.
 On the other hand, the Great Expansion of the 1980s found an outlet in the extravagant garments championed by Gianni Versace.

 The exhibition begins in the 18th century with a range of extravagant garments of the Rococo era, made of luxury silk fabrics and detailed with elaborate embellishments.
-It takes visitors through the 19th and early 20th century, when women started to play a larger role in the society and the lines between women’s and men’s fashion began to diverge.
+It takes visitors through the 19th and early 20th century, when women started to play a larger role in the society.
+It was at that time that the lines between women’s and men’s fashion began to diverge.
 Then, it presents the clothing of the crisis- and war-ridden 1920s-1940s, which cut the rising maximalist tendencies short, before moving on to the hyper-femininity of the post-war period.

-It also shows how garments were used as marketing tools during the 60s and acknowledges the influence of mind-altering drugs on fashion expression of the 70s, countered by the growing dance culture which popularised the freedom of movement over complex forms.
+The exhibition also shows how garments were used as marketing tools during the 60s.
+It acknowledges the influence of mind-altering drugs on fashion expression of the 70s, countered by the growing dance culture which popularised the freedom of movement over complex forms.

 There are sections dedicated to the “power dressing” of the 80s which challenged the traditional concept of good taste, as well as the “invisible luxury” of the 90s centered around simple styles and toned-down colours.

-With the advent of the Internet, fashion reached a whole new level which can be seen in the last two sections of the exhibition showcasing contemporary designs.
-Theatrical and fantastical garments became increasingly popular, with many designers experimenting with shapes, colours and patterns more than ever and taking fashion to the extreme.
+With the advent of the Internet, fashion reached a whole new level.
+It can be seen in the last two sections of the exhibition showcasing contemporary designs.
+Theatrical and fantastical garments became increasingly popular.
+Many designers started experimenting with shapes, colours and patterns more than ever and taking fashion to the extreme.

-We can observe growing environmental awareness and changing aesthetic boundaries, causing the definitions of minimalism and maximalism to be continually redefined.
-A case in point are the Balenciaga Triple S shoes, which are also on display and have enjoyed undying interest despite allegations of being the world’s ugliest shoes (which I personally couldn’t agree more with).
+We can observe growing environmental awareness and changing aesthetic boundaries.
+It causes the definitions of minimalism and maximalism to be continually redefined.
+A case in point are the Balenciaga Triple S shoes which are also on display.
+They have enjoyed undying interest despite the allegations of being the world’s ugliest shoes (which I personally couldn’t agree more with).